 Dr. Cotler brings over a decade of experience working with infants, children, adolescents, adults, and families.
 In particular, Dr. Cotler places major emphasis on the primary attachment relationship between a child and his or her caregiver and emphasizes early intervention when possible by working with parent(s) and their infants/children (ages 0-4).
 Dr. Cotler’s clinical work is supported by her doctoral research and thesis, which focused on the primary attachment relationship formed between a child and parent and the importance of this relationship in emotion regulation, and how one connects, feels and thinks about themselves and others.
 Dr. Cotler has published a number of works on the motive to connect to others and its implications in the real world.

 Dr. Cotler’s practice focuses on helping adults struggling with depression, anxiety, and relational trauma.
 She is trained in using Mindfulness, CBT, DBT, CRAFT and Psychoanalytic Psychotherapy and integrates these various approaches in the effort to tailor to the individual’s specific needs.
 With parents and/or their children, Dr. Cotler treats a wide range of difficulties including emotional, behavioral, eating and sleeping issues through integrating her training in Wait, Watch and Wonder, Parent-Infant Psychotherapy and Play Therapy.
-Dr. Cotler has worked at various levels of the mental health system in emergency room, inpatient and outpatient community hospital settings as well as in school headstart and community based not for profit programs to hone her psychotherapy skills an her work history allows her to work with individuals with various mental health needs.
+Dr. Cotler has worked at various levels of the mental health system in emergency room, inpatient and outpatient community hospital settings as well as in school headstart and community based not for profit programs to hone her psychotherapy skills.

 For further information please visit: tanyacotlerphd.com